TheHive-Project/TheHiveDocs/installation/install-guide.md

 #### Stable versions (or legacy versions)

-The main repository  is a legacy repository and contains packages for **TheHive 3.4.3** that **does not support Elasticsearch version 7.x**, but version 6.x.
+The Stable repository  is a legacy repository and contains packages for **TheHive 3.4.3** that **does not support Elasticsearch version 7.x**, but version 6.x.

 Setup your system to connect the RPM repository.
 Create and edit the file `/etc/yum.repos.d/thehive-project.repo`: